 The Truth About Vapes

-Research has shown that most young people who vape do not know that e-cigarettes contain nicotine, or that the e-cigarettes aerosol in vape products is not harmless water vapor.
+Research shows that most young people who vape do not know that e-cigarettes contain nicotine, or that the e-cigarettes’ aerosol in vape products is not harmless water vapor.
 E-cigarette flavors make it seem like these products are less harmful than cigarettes.
-And in 2018, the FDA declared teen vaping an epidemic as e-cigarette use increased by 78% in one year.
+But in 2018, the FDA declared teen vaping an epidemic as e-cigarette use increased by 78% in one year.

-Vapes, also known as e-cigs, e-hookahs, vape pens and electronic nicotine delivery systems (ENDS), are a type of e-cigarette that usually contains nicotine and other harmful ingredients, including:
+Vapes – also known as e-cigs, e-hookahs, vape pens and electronic nicotine delivery systems (ENDS) – are a type of e-cigarette that usually contain nicotine and other harmful ingredients, including:

 - Ultrafine particles that can be inhaled deep into the lungs